madhavig2020/DataScience-Portfolio/README.md

 # DataScience-Portfolio - Madhavi Ghanta

 This is a short portfolio of projects accomplished over the course of the Masters in Data Science at Bellevue University.
-You will find a Readme in each project that further details the scope of what was covered.
+Please visit my Portfolio here:[ Madhavi Ghanta-Portfolio](https://mghanta99.wixsite.com/madhavi-portfolio)

 About